petebacondarwin/ngUpgrade-aot-sample/readme.md

     ```

     Is this because a convenience function would be too dynamic for the compiler?

+    ** @petebd: yes, the AoT compiler needs to have the directive information statically available at compile time.
+       and it is not clever enough to parse such a helper function outside of running it - even if it is a pure function.
+    **

 2. Why do all the samples and test cases use ``platformBrowserDynamic``, although we are using AOT?